Irritable Bowel Syndrome & Low FODMAP Diet

 Diarrhoea and an altered bowel habit can occur due to an increased water delivery into the intestine caused by an osmotic effect of some of the FODMAPs.

 The low FODMAP diet involves restricting the intake of FODMAPs for a period of 2 to 6 weeks to resolve symptoms.
 50 to 76% of people with IBS get symptom relief after following the low FODMAP diet.

 The low FODMAP diet may sound complicated but I will explain at your consultation and provide you with easy to understand information and guidance.
-I have completed the official 3-day course run by University Kings College London and I have also developed the low FODMAP course for the British Dietetic Association so you can be reassured that you are in safe hands.
+I have completed the official 3-day course run by University Kings College London and the online course by Monash University.
+I have also developed the low FODMAP course for the British Dietetic Association so you can be reassured that you are in safe hands.

 After the initial restriction phase, I will explain how you challenge with different FODMAPs to identify your trigger foods and again I will provide you with written information.
 Once you have completed all the reintroductions of the high FODMAP foods, you will be able to reintroduce the foods that you tolerated.

 The video below by Monash University gives a very helpful explanation about why FODMAPs contribute to symptoms.